 The Ancient Romans had a word “gustatio,” which describes the bountiful first course at a Roman banquet.
 But where did this idea of Aperitivo come from?
 Some have suggested that it can be traced as far back as ancient Rome.
 Though the modern Aperitivo started in northern Italy, it’s Roman background cannot be ignored.
+The Aperitivo it is now enjoyed all over the world, but where did it originate?

 It was well known as a highly anticipated part of the meal consisting of salty snacks and the sweet aromatic drinks with higher alcohol content.
 This comes very close to what we now term “Aperitivo.”
 However, the history does not stop there.